 | February 6, 2025

 The new ‘Painting with Clay’ exhibit opened on Jan.
-18 at the Glass & Clay Gallery in Waterloo and presents three generations of art from the Beam family, showcasing Indigenous influence from Canada and the U.S. The exhibit’s Senior Curator is Peter Flannery, and the assistant curator of the exhibit, Cheyenne Mapplebeck, is a UW alumni of Indigenous descent.
+18 at the Glass & Clay Gallery in Waterloo and presents three generations of art from the Beam family, showcasing Indigenous influence from Canada and the U.S. Anong Migwans Beam, whose art is included in the exhibit, and Elka Weinstein are the two Curators of the Exhibit.

 The exhibit has been in the works for almost two years.
 As a nonprofit, exhibits require planning to start multiple years in advance to ensure proper funding is in place.
 Multiple museums including the Gardiner Museum, the Canadian Museum of History, the Royal Ontario Museum, and the Ojibwe Cultural Foundation contributed pieces to the exhibit.